LeslieDancey/FME_Desktop_Advanced/transformation_optimization.md

 The workspace now looks like this, with a new output port:

 Add two PointCloudCoercer transformers to the workspace, one attached to each output from the PointCloudFilter.
 One output should be directed to the Clipper:Clippee port, the other to the GoodLocations output feature type:

+The final step is to set the coercer parameters and expose some attributes.

+Open the parameters dialogs for each of the PointCloudCoercers in turn.

+In both cases, set Output Geometry to Individual Points.

+Again, in both cases, set Preserve Point Components As to Attributes.

+For the <Unfiltered> data, which doesn’t need attributes, leave the Point Components to Preserve section empty.
+For the Bad Signal data, enter the following component names to extract them as attributes:
+- StationID
+- Power
+- Quality